anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 ### Applying non-destructive tools manually {#how-to-manual-bake}

-You can use `NDM Framework/Manual bake avatar` on the context menu of the Avatar GameObject to manually generate the avatar with applied non-destructive tools.
+You can use `NDM Framework/Manual bake avatar` on the context menu of the Avatar GameObject to apply non-destructive tools manually.

 This will clone your avatar and apply non-destructive tools to the cloned avatar, so your original avatar will not be modified.